spncrhrstn/spencerharston.com/src/now.md

 ## Reading

-I'm working through the audiobooks of The Lord of the Rings trilogy, currently listening to *The Two Towers*.
+I'm working through the audiobooks of The Lord of the Rings trilogy, currently listening to *The Return of the King*.
 Andy Serkis is the narrator, and he do a fantastic job.

 Gonna take a short break from fiction and go with some non-fiction.
 Picked out *My Friend Anne Frank* as my current book.

+If I need something completely different to read, I picked out *Under the Dome* (third Stephen King novel this year).

 *See also my [year-to-date page](/posts/2024/books-of-2024/) about what else I've read this year.*

 ## Watching

-This is an odd decision by me, but *Young Sheldon*.
-I used to watch (and enjoy) *The Big Bang Theory* in high school, until my interest died^[The humor was a little too cringe, but honestly, I think it was the laugh track that did it in for me.
-Can't believe it went on for as many seasons as it did.].
-Recently added to Netflix, decided to give it a shot as I needed a easy, half-hour show that I didn't need to pay strict attention to.

-I've also been watching older movies I haven't seen yet, just as something to watch while I do some exercising.
-Going through the *Beverly Hills Cop* series right now.
+*Young Sheldon* is my current background show when I need something on.
+It's meh but good enough.

+Also watching random movies on Netflix when I'm doing some exercising.

 ## Playing

-Recently picked up *Jedi: Fallen Order* in a recent Steam sale, so I've started that.
-I am not very, uh, good at these types of games^[I think it's considered a Souls-like game, at least according to the Steam tags.], so the difficulty slider is turned way down.
-Don't judge me.
-I'm here for the story anyways.
+Nearly done with *Jedi: Fallen Order*.
+It's taken a while but I only have so much time to play.
+I'm enjoying it though, will consider the sequel later on when it's a good deal.

 *Slay the Spire* is my current fallback whenever I want to play something but don't want to start anything new.